TCSS Frequently Asked Questions (FAQ’)s

 Q. I bought a Cactus from you and forgot what you said about planting it, where can I find this information?

 A. See our publications page, which has our planting guide brochures listed so you can read them or print one.

 Q. I bought an Ocotillo and it is not getting green leaves but my neighbors is.
 What can I do?

 A. See our publications page, which has a special Ocotillo brochure.
 All Ocotillo do not respond the same, some will have leaves, some not, some bloom, some not.
 It can easily take 2 to 3 years for a transplanted Ocotillo to get re-established, many do not make it if they are larger specimens.
 They should be watered regularly to get them re-established and spray the canes whenever possible.

 Q. I have a tall cacti that is blooming red, can you tell me what it might be?

 A. Be sure you are looking at the bloom and not the fruit as to the color.
 Saguaros bloom white but have lots of red fruit after the blooms.
 Check our C&S Plants Database to find cacti by name or bloom color, etc.

 Q. Can I sell or give away all the cactus on my property?

-A. Yes, but if it is a native cacti and it is growing in its original location (or a saguaro over 4 feet tall) then you must get a permit and tags for each cacti from the state agricultural department prior to removal.
+A. Maybe.
+If it is a native cacti and it is growing in its original location (or a saguaro over 4 feet tall) then you must get a permit and tags for each cacti from the state agricultural department prior to removing it from your property.
 See our Cactus Rescue page for more details.